synthesized-io/insight/README.md

 1. Install virtualenv command:

         pip3 install --user virtualenv

+Note: if you cannot install venv without root check that virtualenv executable is owned by your user

 2. Create a virtual environment:

         virtualenv -p python3 venv

-Note: if you cannot create venv without root check that virtualenv executable is owned by your user

 3. Active it: